speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 - Generated videos do not contain much emotion
   - This is likely to be the case with the other approaches as well, and further work will need to be done to understand how emotion can be added to the faces.
+- Retraining the pretrained model would likely require resources not at our disposal.
 ## Conclusion

 - which approach is best and why?